ezralanglois/arachnid/docs/install.rst

 		conda install -c https://conda.binstar.org/public arachnid

 	.. note::

+		There are four versions of arachnid you can install
+		#.
+Stable build ($ conda install arachnid)
+		#.
+Accelerated Stable build ($ conda install arachnid-mkl)
+		#.
+Daily build ($ conda install arachnid-dev)
+		#.
+Accelerated Daily build ($ conda install arachnid-dev-mkl)

+		The accelerated builds require a premium package and thus a license file.
+This license file is free for Academic use.
+		See `Speeding up the code`_ for more information.

+#.
+Simplify for future use

 		To simplify the above command, you may add the binstar repository to your `$HOME/.condarc`.
 You may download an example file